lcleigh/lcleigh/README.md

  - 💪🏼 Completed a bootcamp in Software Development with [Techup](https://techuponline.thinkific.com/).

- - 🧮 I taught Mathematics in secondary schools for 10 years.
+ - 🧮 I am a qualified Maths teacher and taught all levels and ages in secondary schools for 10 years.

  - 👩‍🎓 I have a degree in Mathematics from **Coventry University**.